Moodyzoo/IMDB-Trakt-Syncer-docker/README.md

 # IMDB-Trakt-Syncer

-This fork was created because of [a comment on reddit](https://www.reddit.com/r/selfhosted/comments/1fcofmy/comment/lm9qgkd/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).
-The image can be way more optimized and such, but it works okay :).

 This Python script syncs user watchlist, ratings and reviews for Movies, TV Shows and Episodes both ways between [Trakt](https://trakt.tv/) and [IMDB](https://imdb.com/).
 Existing items will not be overwritten.
 Ratings, watchlist and comment/review sync are all optional.
 The user will be prompted to enter their settings and credentials on first run.

 The script is compatible with operating systems that support Python (v3.6 or later) and Chromedriver (Windows, Linux and Mac).
 If you're interested in syncing ratings between Trakt, Plex, IMDB, and TMDB, I recommend the following projects: [PlexTraktSync](https://github.com/Taxel/PlexTraktSync), [IMDB-Trakt-Syncer](https://github.com/RileyXX/IMDB-Trakt-Syncer), and [TMDB-Trakt-Syncer](https://github.com/RileyXX/TMDB-Trakt-Syncer).
 See below for my other [recommended projects](https://github.com/RileyXX/IMDB-Trakt-Syncer?tab=readme-ov-file#other-recommended-projects).